 Install dual flush toilets Place buckets or watering cans next to drink stations to collect excess water Biodiversity Grow food crops in vegetable gardens Plant fruit trees Grow a diverse range of plants and develop children's understanding of how plant diversity encourages animal diversity Grow indigenous (native) and water-wise plants Water plants in the play space using recycled water where possible.
-Plants are a precious resource for the planet and should be protected and nurtured Transport Encourage staff to walk, cycle or catch public transport to work and on excursions, where possible Create prominent, effective spaces for the storage of bikes and prams to promote riding and walking to staff and families Curriculum Role-model sustainable practices and behaviours.
+Plants are a precious resource for the planet and should be protected and nurtured Transport Encourage staff to walk, cycle or catch public transport to work and on excursions, where possible Create prominent, effective spaces for the storage of bikes and prams to promote riding and walking to staff and families Curriculum Curriculum Role-model sustainable practices and behaviours.
+Actions such as reusing water from a sink and switching off lights when not in use can have a large impact on young children, who are at a formative stage with respect to skills and attitudes Role-model sustainable practices and behaviours.
+Actions such as reusing water from a sink and switching off lights when not in use can have a large impact on young children, who are at a formative stage with Role-model sustainable practices and behaviours.
+Actions such as reusing water from a sink and switching off lights when not in use can have a large impact on young children, who are at a formative stage with respect to skills and attitudes Aim to counteract the 'throwaway' mentality that Role-model sustainable practices and behaviours.
+Actions such as reusing water from a sink and switching off lights when not in use can have a large impact on young children, who are at a formative stage with respect to skills and attitudes Aim to counteract the 'throwaway' mentality that children experience every day in relation to waste Take every opportunity to talk with young children about sustainable practices, and encourage older children to Role-model sustainable practices and behaviours.
 Actions such as reusing water from a sink and switching off lights when not in use can have a large impact on young children, who are at a formative stage with respect to skills and attitudes Aim to counteract the 'throwaway' mentality that children experience every day in relation to waste Take every opportunity to talk with young children about sustainable practices, and encourage older children to take part in these practices Assign roles such as water, waste and energy monitors to children within the service (consider providing them with badges and charts appropriate to their role).
-Children are often vigilant at monitoring the behaviour of their peers Assign roles such as water, waste and energy monitors to children within the service (consider providing them with badges and charts appropriate to their role).
 Children are often vigilant at monitoring the behaviour